São Paulo approaches Calleri and Uruguayan midfielder Gabriel Neves on loan; see behind the scenes

 Calleri even had a conversation with Crespo this Saturday (28), around 3 pm, before the São Paulo delegation travels to Caxias do Sul, where they will face the Youth on Sunday (29), for the 18th round of the Brazilian championship.

-With Gabriel Neves, another one who was in the club’s sights at the beginning of the season, the conversations took place on Friday (27).
+Already with Gabriel Neves, another that was in the club’s sights at the beginning of the season, the conversations took place on Friday (27).
 The steering wheel’s manager was at the Barra Funda training center, met with São Paulo officials and left the transfer in tune.

 Financial details are lacking for the two agreements to be concluded, but, behind the scenes, São Paulo sees the situations with optimism.
-The duo would sign a loan agreement for a year and a half, until December 2022, and could only play the Brazilian, as enrollment in the Brazil’s Cup they are finished.
+The pair would sign a loan agreement for a year and a half, until December 2022, and could only play the Brazilian, because the inscriptions in Brazil’s Cup they are finished.

 Gabriel Neves is 24 years old and only played for Nacional, for whom he played 17 matches this season.
 He was one of the names suggested by Crespo upon his arrival at Morumbi, but there was no financial agreement with the Uruguayan club at the time.